asolodenko/paws/docs/Functional Requirements.md

   - Mark approved request fulfilled in case if visit happened/successful adoption.
   - Mark approved request unfulfilled in case if visit didn't happen/adoption didn't happen.
   - Move a request of status fulfilled/unfulfilled/rejected to archive list.
+- Admin should be able to manage list of pets: create, update, delete. (not inclided in MVP)
+- Admin should have a way to renew a pet in the system, due to the pet's returning to the shelter. (not inclided in MVP)